ivanjermakov/blog/ideas.md

     - where is the boundary between comptime and runtime?
     - what features C lacks and what feels dated?
     - C ABI compartibility is everything
+- [ ] how programming for fun is different
+    - world of hobby programming
+    - "get shit done" mentality
+- [ ] programmer assumptions
+    - what makes programs incorrect so much that rewrite is needed
+    - billion dollar mistakes stories were caused by it
+    - how to assert assumptions are correct
+    - "premature optimization is evil" - weak and strong assumpitons